-Hanoi, Vietnams capital, is a diverse and bustling city with much to offer to eager tourists and settled locals alike.
+Hanoi, Vietnam’s capital, is a diverse and bustling city with much to offer to eager tourists and settled locals alike.
 Walk north from Hoan Kiem Lake, across Cau Go, and suddenly you’re in the tumultuous streets of the Old Quarter, a congested square kilometre that was closed behind massive ramparts and heavy wooden gates until well into the nineteenth century.
-As one of the cities hot-spots, Hanoi’s Old Quarter is considered the main business hub and the best tourist spot in the city all in one.
-This charming part of the city offers an impressing insight into the complex and long history of Hanoi whilst alongside modernisation is rife.
-Apart from one gate, at the east end of Hang Chieu, the walls have been dismantled, and there are few individual sights in the quarter; the best approach is simply to dive into the back lanes and explore.
-Alternatively, you might like to see it first from the seat of a cyclo or one of the new electric cars that zig-zag through its streets to help you pinpoint places you’d like to come back to.
+As one of the city’s hot-spots, Hanoi’s Old Quarter is considered the main business hub as well as the best tourist spot in the city.
+This charming part of the city offers an impressive insight into the complex and long history of Hanoi, whilst alongside rife modernisation.

 Old Quarter, Hanoi © Elena Ermako / Shutterstock